excile2127/DarknessFalls/README.md

 # Darkness Falls

-Darkness Falls is a small-scale, sidescrolling platformer currently in development in Unity with an anticipated alpha release date of late April 2022.
+Darkness Falls is a small-scale, sidescrolling platformer developed in Unity C#.

 ## Description

 Darkness Falls is my capstone project for my Bachelor of Science in Computer Science at Montana Tech.
 As such, I don't intend for it to be a full-scale game at this time, but rather a demonstration of my knowledge of game engineering.

-My goal is to implement core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or another similar system.
+My goal was to implement core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or another similar system.
 At the start of a level, the torch will be bright and illuminate most of the screen.
 Slowly over time, the torch's light will fade.
 Furthermore, taking a hit or using special skills with expediate this loss of light.
 However, slaying enemies will bolster the torch to allow the player to continue on.
 Lastly, if the player runs out of light, they lose.

-Art Assets are being developed by my friend, Zachary McDonnell, and will be finished and implemented into the game towards the end of pre-alpha in late April 2022.
-As such, only some sprites and animations are in the game currently.
+Almost all art assets were developed by my friend, Zachary McDonnell.

 ## Roadmap